illusorier/123/Angular/angular1/Directive.md

 - `tElement` -

 A compile function can have a return value which can be either a function or an object.

+- returning a (post-link) function - is equivalent to registering the linking function via the `link` property of the config object when the compile function is empty.

 `controller`